Cafe Rouge, Loughton (Blogger Meet Up)

 I’ve said it loads, and even written a blog about it; blogging is one of the friendliest communities around.
 Maybe it is just because the Essex bloggers are a particular breed.
 Bubbly and fun and chatty.
 Helpful.
-Will always share some info or tips with other bloggers as well as hilarious stories and gossip, so this Essex blogger meet up.
+Will always share some info or tips with other bloggers as well as hilarious stories and gossip.

 So when I got invited to Café Rouge in Loughton with some of the Essex Blogger girls, there was no way I was going to say no. I actually did the unthinkable.
 I cleared the calendar for that day.
 I put aside my busy schedule of tweeting, looking at the cat and getting sunburnt and even fatter at the outdoor pool of the gym and got a lift with the lovely Nicki Kinickie.

 Upon arrival, the first thing that impressed me wasn’t Café Rouge itself, but Loughton in general.
 I’m sure you get your good and bad bits everywhere (although I can confirm that Basildon is 100 percent truly and utterly diabolical), but Loughton high street really did seem nice.
 I’ve only ever visited Loughton once.
 I was sent on a training course for first aid in the back and beyond.
 Myself and my colleague had no other than a sat nav, a map, the directions off of Google maps and written directions, and we still managed to get lost.
 We spent the drizzly lunch break looking round what I call a ‘shit shop’, somewhere that sells everything from novelty ashtrays to bird feeder balls to mops.
 We then went back and I spent the afternoon getting looks from the rest of the group for exclaiming quite loudly ‘OH LOOK THERES A CAT’.

 So as you can imagine, my first foray into the area of Loughton tainted my view of it.